 Regulations vary significantly.
 Some are prescriptive and will tell you exactly what you can and cannot do; some are performance-based where a safe outcome is required, and your organization must do what is appropriate to ensure that outcome occurs (this is usually through the creation of plans and procedures specific to your organization).
 Some regulations will point to a third-party consensus standard that must be followed as though it were a legally binding regulation.

 statements of expected standard practice within an organization.
 Policies are created at the University of Tennessee System level.
 Campuses typically develop supporting programs, procedures, and plans.

 Some regulations require the creation of a procedure or plan to achieve a desired safe outcome or performance.
 Some UTK safety Procedures and Plans will tell members of the UTK community exactly what they should do; others will provide a template for creating a site-specific plan.
 Given the diverse nature of the UTK community, many require additional information from your unit.

 - The Chemical Hygiene Plan (Lab Safety)

 - Lock-Out Tag-Out Procedures for controlling hazardous energy

-Can be a restatement of the regulations in an easier to digest format or in a format relevant to UTK work spaces.
-They can also serve as guides to best practice for known types of hazards.
+Can be a simplified statement of the regulations or in a format relevant to UTK workspaces.
+They can also serve as guides to best practices for known types of hazards.
 Guides are designed for ease of use, but may not provide detail for all situations.
 Some guides are highly detailed and some are short communications, posters, and flyers.